The small habits and routines that you perform consistently add up to have a material impact on your life.

 The Compound Effect

-The Compound Effect is the principle of reaping huge rewards from a series of small, smart choices
+The Compound Effect is the principle of reaping big rewards from a series of small, smart choices.

 Approach building habits and rituals with this in mind.
 Focus on adding/changing one habit one week, then once you're doing it consistently add/change another.
 It's hard to completely flip your life around in a matter of weeks, and you'll only set yourself up for failure if you try.